IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## IETF Executive Director and Staff Responsibilities {#staff-responsibilities}

-The IETF LLC shall be led by an IETF Executive Director chosen by the Board.
-The IETF Executive Director will be responsible for managing the day-to-day operations of the IETF LLC, including hiring staff to perform various operational functions.
+The IETF LLC is led by an IETF Executive Director chosen by the Board.
+The IETF Executive Director is responsible for managing the day-to-day operations of the IETF LLC, including hiring staff to perform various operational functions.
 The IETF Executive Director and any staff may be employees or independent contractors.
-(Note: The is the Executive Director of the IETF LLC, not the "IETF Executive Director" mentioned in some older documents (e.g., {{RFC2026}}), which is now known as the Managing Director of the IETF Secretariat.)
+(Note: The is the Executive Director of the IETF LLC, not the "IETF Executive Director" mentioned in some older documents (e.g., {{RFC2026}}), which is currently known as "Managing Director, IETF Secretariat.")

-Allowing for the division of responsibilities among multiple staff members and contractors should hopefully address some of the concerns raised in Section 3.2 (Lack of Resources) and Section 3.4 (Funding/Operating Model Mismatch and Rising Costs) of {{?I-D.haberman-iasa20dt-recs}}.
+Allowing for the division of responsibilities among multiple staff members and contractors is designed to address some of the concerns raised in Section 3.2 (Lack of Resources) and Section 3.4 (Funding/Operating Model Mismatch and Rising Costs) of {{?I-D.haberman-iasa20dt-recs}}.

-Based on the amount of work currently undertaken by the IAD and others involved in the IETF administration who are not currently in contracted roles, it is anticipated that the IETF Executive Director may need to hire multiple additional staff members.
-For example, there will likely be a need for resources to manage fundraising, to manage the various contractors that are engaged to fulfill the IETF's administrative needs, and to support outreach and communications.
+Based on the amount of work previously undertaken by the IAD and others involved in the IETF administration, the design of the IETF LLC anticipated that the IETF Executive Director may need to hire multiple additional staff members.
+For example, resources to manage fundraising, to manage the various contractors that are engaged to fulfill the IETF's administrative needs, and to support outreach and communications were envisioned.

-The IETF currently benefits from the use of contractors for accounting, finance, meeting planning, administrative assistance, legal counsel, tools, and web site support, as well as other services related to the standards process (RFC Editor and IANA).
-The IETF budget currently reflects specific support from ISOC for communications and fundraising as well as some general support for accounting, finance, legal, and other services.
-The division of responsibilities between staff and contractors will be at the discretion of the IETF Executive Director and his or her staff.
+The IETF has historically benefitted from the use of contractors for accounting, finance, meeting planning, administrative assistance, legal counsel, tools, and web site support, as well as other services related to the standards process (RFC Editor and IANA).
+Prior to making the transition from IASA to IASA 2.0, the IETF budget reflected specific support from ISOC for communications and fundraising as well as some general support for accounting, finance, legal, and other services.
+The division of responsibilities between staff and contractors is at the discretion of the IETF Executive Director and his or her staff.

-The IETF has a long history of community involvement in the execution of certain administrative functions, in particular development of IETF tools, the NOC's operation of the meeting network, and some outreach and communications activities conducted by the EDU and Mentoring Directorate.
-The IETF LLC staff would be expected to respect the IETF community's wishes about community involvement in these and other functions going forward as long as the staff feels that they can meet the otherwise-stated needs of the community.
+The IETF has a long history of community involvement in the execution of certain administrative functions, in particular development of IETF tools, the NOC's operation of the meeting network, and some outreach and communications activities conducted by the Education and Mentoring Directorate.
+The IETF LLC staff is expected to respect the IETF community's wishes about community involvement in these and other functions going forward as long as the staff feels that they can meet the otherwise-stated needs of the community.
 Establishing the framework to allow the IETF LLC to staff each administrative function as appropriate may require the IETF community to document its consensus expectations in areas where no documentation currently exists (see {{transition-considerations}}).
 (TODO: We are considering removing {{transition-considerations}} or moving it to {{?I-D.haberman-iasa20dt-recs}}.)

-In summary, the IETF Executive Director, with support from the team that they alone direct and lead, will be responsible for:
+In summary, the IETF Executive Director, with support from the team that they alone direct and lead, is responsible for:

 * Developing and refining an annual budget and other strategic financial planning documents at the direction of the IETF LLC Board.